khfaisal/MME9710/readme1.md

-My success is only by Allah SWT
+My success is only by Allah SWT alone